-Description: Flat seam roofing systems are typically used on roofs that are flat or have a low pitch.
+Description: Flat seam roofing systems are typically used on roofs that are flat or have a low pitch or alternatively on very steep slopes.
 They are also used on curved surfaces such as domes and barrel vaults.

 Flat seam roofing is constructed of 18" by 24", 20 oz. rectangular cold rolled copper sheets.
 Two adjacent sides of the sheets are folded over and two are folded under to form 3/4" locks.
 Copper cleats of 16 or 20 oz. cold rolled copper are installed in each of the longitudinal and transverse seams.
 The finished pans are interlocked longitudinally and transversely, with staggered transverse seams.
-For applications of this system to wall cladding, see Section 4.6.7.
+For applications of this system to wall cladding, see Section 12.7.
+Horizontal Flat Lock Systems.

 Where slopes are 3:12 or less, seams are soldered, see Roofing Systems - Special Roofing Design and Installation Considerations.
 The edges of the sheets should be cleaned, wire brushed, fluxed and pretinned to a width of 1-1/2" before folding.
-After lockedseams are engaged they should be malleted or dressed down and thoroughly sweated full with solder.
-The soldering coppers should weigh at least 5 pounds per pair, unless torch-heated soldering copper is used, in which case the soldering coppers should weigh at least 3 pounds per pair.
+After locked seams are engaged they should be malleted or dressed down and thoroughly sweated full with solder.
+For furnace heated coppers, each pair of coppers should weigh at least 5 pounds.
+Heavier coppers retain heat better, typically resulting in more efficient soldering of flat seam joinery.
+The head of a torch-heated soldering copper should weigh at least 3 pounds.

 Special Conditions: Where roof slopes are greater than 4" per foot, seams may be filled with a rubber or synthetic based sealant instead of solder.
 See Roofing Systems - Special Roofing Design and Installation Considerations.

 Shown are the typical roofing square and the formed pans.
 The corners of the sheet are clipped before the edges are folded.Download CAD File